-This Memorandum of Understanding will be expressed on terminated.
-Furthermore two years. gin October 1, 2022, and remain in effect until arthermore, it is agreed that this MOU will be We, the undersigned hereby agree to the above ve procedures and principles.
-Vincent Valdes, Executive Director Southwestern Pennsylvania Commission Date Brian D. Hare, Director Center for Program Development Date And Management Pennsylvania Department of Transportation
+This Memorandum of Understanding will begin October 1, 2022, and remain in effect until September 30, 2024, unless revised or terminated.
+Furthermore, it is agreed that this MOU will be reaffirmed every two years.

+We, the undersigned hereby agree to the above procedures and principles.
+2 mcm 2 da July 5, 2022 Vincent Valdes, Executive Director Southwestern Pennsylvania Commission Date Brian D. Hare, Director Center for Program Development And Management Pennsylvania Department of Transportation Date